balim/enterprise-gradle/README.md

 * Jacoco code coverage reporting.
 * PMD source code analyzer.
 It finds common programming flaws like unused variables, empty catch blocks, unnecessary object creation, and so forth.
 * Findbugs source code analyzer.
 Performs quality checks on your project's Java source files.
+* Dependency security checking.
+Checks dependencies which have been linked to your project for security violations.
 * SonarQube integration.
 * Deployment to an embedded [Tomcat](http://tomcat.apache.org/) container for local development.

 ## Running the application

-You can directly run your application your local machine.
+You can run your application on your local machine.
 There’s no need to install a Servlet container.
 In a terminal window execute the following command from the root level of the project:

 **Mac OS X/*nix**